 Another strength is the company’s intellectual property assets.
 Hemostemix has secured a global portfolio of 50+ issued or pending patents that pertain to the collection, processing and utilization of peripheral blood stem cells.
 With clinical applications for peripheral blood stem cell still in its early stages, Hemostemix has secured this IP at an opportune time in history.

-Because I believe Hemostemix is pursuing a high growth business opportunity with the potential to dramatically impact human health and medicine, I am honored to release this interview with Kyle Makofka (President and CEO).
+Because Hemostemix is pursuing a business opportunity with the potential to positively impact human health and medicine, I am honored to release this interview with Kyle Makofka (President and CEO).
 In this interview, we discuss the formation of Hemostemix, its product pipeline, clinical trial activity, and future directions.
 Mr. Makofka also explains Hemostemix’s peripheral blood platform technology and its clinical data demonstrating the ability of its autologous (self-derived) cell product to regenerate damaged tissue across a range of disease conditions.

 Enjoy these insights from Mr. Makofka into how Hemostemix is developing personalized regenerative therapies with the potential to dramatically impact human health.